ephracis/appatite/README.md

-# appatite
+# Welcome to Appatite

-A shiny way to view your projects
+This is the project for the Appatite website.